H2CK/oidc/README.md

 Currently it is not yet possible to use an issued JWT Token to access resource at the Nextcloud instance it self.
 (Future implementation planned)

+Client authentication to fetch token currently only supports the sending of the client credentials in the body.
+Basic Auth is currently not supported.

 ## Development

 To install it change into your Nextcloud's apps directory: